usaid-cs/yesterday-i-learned/random.md

 1. You are supposed to play the "forgetful man places coffee cup on top of car" prank with a magnet, not superglue.
 1. The Samsung Galaxy Note II (Note 2) had a 5.5 inch screen, the size everyone has today.
 Nexus 6p, which was never sold as a phablet, share the same screen size with the Note 3, 4, 5, and 7.
 1. Noodles contain salt.
 1. A cottage is where a [cotter](https://en.wikipedia.org/wiki/Cotter_%28farmer%29) (peasant farmer) lived.
-Cottages are horrible.
+Cottages are supposed to be horrible.
 1. Waiters/Waitresses ("waitists") first take food out of the kitchen with a tray, then take the tray to an empty table next to yours, then unload the food from that table to your table.
 They bring the tray to your table only if there are no free adjacent tables.
 1. Hyderabad is at the middle of India.
 It is pronounced HIderabad.
 1. Factorials end up with lots of zeros at the end.
 That's because [every time the number reaches "10", an additional trailing zero is guaranteed.](http://www.purplemath.com/modules/factzero.htm) Every pair of 2 and 5 also add a zero.